Sunlighter/TypeTraitsLib/README.md

 types.
 Mutable boxes can be used to create circular references, which are serialized correctly but verbosely: the library may serialize a second copy of the data before detecting a circular reference, because it has to reach the same mutable box again, and does not assign identities to other data.
-(Note that deserialization creates a new box, and since boxes are compared by identity and not by content, the data with the new box will not be equal to the data with the old box.)
+(Note that deserialization creates a new box, and since boxes are compared by identity and not by content, the new box will not be equal to the old box.)

 ## Networking